In This Article:

 If you're a manager, you'll also have the option to create Team Goals, or goals that part or all of your team are working towards together.
-When you create a Team Goal, you will need to either add your department to the goal or add your teammates as goal contributors in order for them to see the goal directly from their Goals Home Page.
+When you create a Team Goal, you will have the option to add either your direct reports or all downline reports to the goal in order for them to be "team members" of the goal and see if on their main Goals page.

 Goal Owners, Contributors, and Followers